rouralberto/tengine-proxy/README.md

 ## Usage
 ### docker run
-In the simplest of usages, just run `$ docker run -d -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock:ro roura/tengine-proxy`.
+In the simplest of usages, just run `docker run -d -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock:ro roura/tengine-proxy`.

 ### docker-compose
 If you want to run it with `docker-compose` alongside another project: